seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part12-Building-Invoices.md

 ### 5. Build the invoice detail page

-Create the subfolder src/app/dashboard/invoices/[id]/, and inside it, page.tsx.
+Create the subfolder `src/app/dashboard/invoices/[id]/`, and inside it, `page.tsx`.
 This introduces Next.js's dynamic route segments: the square-bracket folder name `[id]` means whatever value appears in that part of the URL becomes available to your page as a prop called `params`.

 ```tsx
 import { auth } from "@clerk/nextjs/server";